etruyj/blackpearl/README.md

 # BlackPearl Scripts
+ARCHIVED.
+ALL FEATURES AND DEVELOPMENT CAN BE FOUND UNDER THE BP PYTHON TOOL https://github.com/etruyj/blackpearl_python_tool

 A hodge-podge of scripts for automatic interactions with the Spectra Logic BlackPearl through the ds3_java_cli.
 These scripts were coded in order to solve a few disperate problems.
 Other than the solution implementing Spectra Logic's ds3_java_cli in order to interact with the BlackPearl, there is no specific relationship for them.
 This repository was created with the goal of warehousing the scripts and utilzing a few base packages for the core commands instead of re-inventing the wheel for each requirement.

 All scripts rely on Spectra Logic's ds3_java_cli, which can be downloaded at developer.spectralogic.com/clients.